vitorm04/docs.pt-br/docs/framework/unmanaged-api/hosting/iclrappdomainresourcemonitor-getcurrentcputime-method.md

 ## <a name="parameters"></a>Parâmetros
  `dwAppDomainId`
- [in] A ID do domínio do aplicativo solicitado.
+ no A ID do domínio do aplicativo solicitado.

  `pMilliseconds`
- [out] Um ponteiro para o tempo total do processador que foi usado por todos os threads durante a execução no domínio do aplicativo atual desde que o domínio do aplicativo foi criado.
+ fora Um ponteiro para o tempo total do processador que foi usado por todos os threads durante a execução no domínio do aplicativo atual desde que o domínio do aplicativo foi criado.
 Esse parâmetro pode ser `null`.

 ## <a name="return-value"></a>Valor de retorno